 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2021 audit (predecessor auditor for 2020: 75%).
+Performance materiality was set at 70% of materiality for the 2022 audit (2021: 70%).
 In determining performance materiality, we considered the following factors:

-- a.
-Our risk assessment, including our assessment of the company's overall control environment; - b.
-Our understanding of the business processes and complexity involved in the preparation of financial statements; and - c.
-Ongoing litigation claims in relation to the mortgages issued by the company.
+- a. our risk assessment, including our assessment of the company's overall control environment; - b. our understanding of the business processes and complexity involved in the preparation of financial statements; - c. ongoing litigation claims in relation to the mortgages issued by the company; and - d. the nature, volume and size of corrected and uncorrected misstatements in the previous audit which has indicated a low number of corrected and uncorrected misstatements identified in prior period.